calnet-oss/grails-external-groovy-plugin/README.md

 Go to http://localhost:7000/

-Find the link for `class edu.berkeley.groovy.ScriptClassLoader`.
+Find the link for `class edu.berkeley.calnet.groovy.ScriptClassLoader`.

 On that page, under the **Instances** heading, click the `Include subclasses` link.

-Choose one of the `edu.berkeley.groovy.ScriptClassLoader` instances that you know should not be hanging around anymore (if you see none, perhaps you have a memory problem unrelated to this plugin).
+Choose one of the `edu.berkeley.calnet.groovy.ScriptClassLoader` instances that you know should not be hanging around anymore (if you see none, perhaps you have a memory problem unrelated to this plugin).